xzjia/guideline/source_en/Tutorial/TutorialSession.rst

 Further, when the session is used, sometimes method to maintain the data integrity and replication settings are required.

 The guideline mentions a method to avoid it using transaction token check.
-However, note that it becomes a low-usability application in this case. \ :doc:`../ArchitectureInDetail/WebApplicationDetail/DoubleSubmitProtection`\  should be referred for the specific implementation method.
+However, note that it becomes a low-usability application in this case. \

 Since replication settings depend on AP server, when replication needs to be considered, configuration of AP server needs to be checked.